Benny33668076/git_tutorial2024/README.md

 # This is the MathGroup 582
-you are free to conatact me
+you are free to contact me
 email: ebenezer.acquah144@gmail.com

+-Peace
+-Joy
+-Love
+-grace